Chinese Water Torture Cell

-The Chinese Water Torture Cell is a predicament escape made famous by Hungarian-American magician Harry Houdini.
+The Chinese Water Torture Cell is a predicament escape made famous by Hungarian-American escape artist Harry Houdini.
 The illusion consists of three parts: first, the magician's feet are locked in stocks; next, he is suspended in mid-air from his ankles with a restraint brace; finally, he is lowered into a glass tank overflowing with water and the restraint is locked to the top of the cell.